BSD Router Project - Customised for HUBS

 files.
 The traditional tool to do this is

-.
+the vi(1).
 However, another change that has been

-made to BSDRP is to add in the nano(1)
+made to BSDRP is to add in the nano(1) editor

 which is easier to use and provides on-screen help.
 Whichever

-is preferred, there is a wrapper called rvi
+is preferred, there is a wrapper called rvi that

 should be used to keep any changes to the config files under a

-revision control system called rcs(1)
+revision control system called rcs(1).
+Just pay

 attention to the prompts, and this can provide useful